 - Villa Grecque Kérylos, Beaulieu-sur-Mer

 We spend today on Cap-Ferrat, a narrow peninsula extending far out to sea.
 Our first visit is to the Chapelle Saint-Pierre, painted by Jean Cocteau at Villefranche-sur-Mer.
-Cocteau’s Chapelle Saint-Pierre resulted from a dream he cherished that he finally realised in 1957.
-Cocteau supervised the ceramicists and stonecutters who worked on his project.
 The chapel’s feeling of simple, humble fervor echoes that of small Romanesque churches.
-It simultaneously represents St. Peter’s life, the village dear to Cocteau’s childhood, and the artist’s friendship with the fishermen to whom the chapel was dedicated.
+Its decoration simultaneously represents St. Peter’s life, the village dear to Cocteau’s childhood, and the artist’s friendship with the fishermen to whom the chapel was dedicated.

 Cap-Ferrat was one of the most fashionable resorts of the 20th century.
 In 1926, Baroness Béatrice Ephrussi de Rothschild chose a site here for her enormous villa and garden – Villa Île de France.
-The eclecticism of her garden reflects the unique mix of styles that made the Riviera an important avant-garde centre in the early 20th century.
 We shall take a guided tour of the villa’s first floor that includes terracotta sculptures by Clodion, a Meissen China Room and a Tapestry Room whose furniture by Jacob is upholstered with Beauvais tapestries.
 We shall then tour the villa’s seven exquisite gardens, which include patios, waterfalls, ponds, floral borders, shady walks and rare species of trees.
 The garden ensemble comprises Florentine, Spanish, formal French and exotic gardens, as well as rose and rock gardens.

 Day 6: Friday 7 May, Menton – Grasse – Châteauneuf-Grasse – Menton